-5. At this point, a decision as to whether the child has SEN will be made in conjunction with the SENCo.
+- 5. At this point, a decision as to whether the child has SEN will be made in conjunction with the SENCo.
 The child or young person (CYP) is now described as being at 'SEN Support'.
 They will appear as Code K on our school census.
 If required, we can seek advice from the local SEND Hub manager to clarify our decision.
-This will be undertaken by the SENCo.
+This will be undertaken by the SENCo. - 6.
+Our SENCo will maintain a list of pupils who have been identified as having SEN on our SEN list.
+This register is shared, confidentially, with all teaching staff.